MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 > If you do not specify Word shapes in this additional advanced property setting, and Word is included in the **RemoveExternalContentMarkingInApp** key value, all shapes will be checked for the text that you specify in the [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove) value.
 >

-**To find the name of the shape that you're using and wish to exclude:**
+**To find the name of the shape that you're using and wish to exclude**:

 1. In Word, display the **Selection** pane: **Home** tab > **Editing** group > **Select** option > **Selection Pane**.